zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-resources.md

 ## Repositories

 The basic definition of a repository is something similar to below.
 The `alias` and `type` are the only properties shared among all repository types.
-For git specific properties and supported providers, see `Git Repositories`.

 ```yaml
 # File: .vsts-ci.yml